kubewarden/docs/docs/writing-policies/wasi/02-raw-policies.md

 Please refer to [Introduction to WASI](01-intro-wasi.md) for an overview of the WASI execution mode.

 :::note

-Remember to mark the policy as `raw` by using the `policyType` field in the `metadata.yml` configuration.
+You mark the policy as `raw` by using the `policyType` field in the `metadata.yml` configuration.
 Please refer to the [metadata](../metadata.md) specification for more information.

 :::

 ### Validation

-Let's write a policy that accepts a request in the following format:
+As an example you can write a policy that accepts a request in the following format:

 ```json
 {